 How Do I Balance Long-Form and Short-Form Content?

 Since not everyone wants to read a blog post over 1,900 words, how then do you balance the posting frequency between long and short content?
 The answer comes down to your content marketing strategy’s preference on how frequently you are posting blogs and the purpose of the content.

-I Don’t Have a Posting Strategy, What Should I Do?
+I Don’t Have a Blog Posting Strategy, What Should I Do?

-The first thing to be done when coming up with a posting strategy is to decide what you can realistically and consistently do as far as budget constraints and bandwidth is concerned.
+The first thing to be done when coming up with a blog writing and posting strategy is to decide what you can realistically and consistently do as far as budget constraints and bandwidth is concerned.
 Is it once a month, weekly or daily?

 If you are a small business blogging primarily for increased organic ranking results, I would suggest the following strategy:

 - 1-2 monthly, 1,900 word blog posts that focuses on a high-value/competitive keyword.

 - 1-2 weekly, 1,000 word blog posts that keeps your readers fed while also alerting Google that you are consistently serving up fresh content.